Are Phuket Beaches the most beautiful in South East Asia?

 Getting out to Ao Sane is a little tricky in a car or truck as the road runs directly past The Nai Harn Hotel and is narrow and steep in places.
 Of course, if you venture out here on a bike access is a lot easier.
 There is a great little restaurant right on the beach.

-So you are on holiday and in Phuket to look for that paradise beach, Yanui.
+So you are on holiday in Phuket, you are looking for a paradise beach, one of the most beautiful is Yanui.
 You have seen the pictures of the crystal clear water, white sand and palm trees but now it is time to find out what a day at this beautiful place is like?
-This is definitely a getaway from its location.
+This is definitely a getaway located on the southern end of the Island, possibly the best beach on the Island.

 Situated under the big Wind Mill on the South of Phuket at Promthep Cape